notamedia/yii2-relation/README.md

 For make works this behavior you need:
 * Add all relational properties to rules as safe attribute
 * Declare getter for relational attribute
-* Put attribute to relationalFields property of behavior
+* Put attribute or attribute with callback to relations property of behavior
 * All used models need to have only one primary key column

 ### One-to-one